 Premium video capture with a powerful computer system and high resolution.
 Stunning capture during the day with loop recording so you never run out of storage.

 Solid construction at an accessible price point.
 Not the most discreet camera on our list but still slim and stays out of the driver's field of vision.
 Easy to install and setup.

 Our final dash cam to review is the Z-Edge Z3.
 This unit is the most accessibly priced on our list and we like it for its simple interface yet inclusive system design.
 Its impressive Ambarella A12 processor and OV4689 Color CMOS image sensor give you crisp and clear footage day or night.

 Equipped with Wide Quad HD (WQHD) 2560x1440P resolution and a 155-degree viewing angle, you can easily capture your trajectory and surrounding environment with stunning clarity.
 Featuring collision detection, loop recording, parking mode, and ignition detection, you can rely on this powerful unit to keep you safe with reliable performance.

 Wrapping up this review, we realize each dash cam has its perks and offerings for a diverse range of users.
 The most important elements to consider when shopping for a new dash cam is how much you would like to spend on the unit and what the most vital features are for your needs.

 The Garmin Dash Cam 20 is a high-end device that will capture crisp footage whether you are driving during the day or at night with minimal lighting.
-Overall, we rate the Garmin 20 4 out of 5 stars for its GPS feature, 1080p HD video capture, compact design, and the rechargeable battery.
 We recommend this unit for drivers who are looking for a quality dash cam that transfers footage easily between the device and your computer, with an easy-to-use interface and reliable hardware.